spu95/blogjs/README.md

 blogjs
 ======

-a blog created with nodejs
+This is a little sample that demonstrate the use of nodejs